devtron-labs/devtron/docs/user-guide/resource-browser.md

 ---

 ## Creating Resources

+{% hint style="warning" %}
+### Who Can Perform These Actions?
+Users need to have super-admin permission to create resources.
+{% endhint %}

 You can create one or more [Kubernetes objects](../reference/glossary.md#objects) in your cluster using YAML.
 In case you wish to create multiple objects, separate each resource definition by three dashes (---).